 New York City's Ruby Café has (finally) opened a Los Angeles outpost—Little Ruby.
 The Santa Monica location serves up a selection of Australia-inspired dishes including Vegemite toast, chia muesli, and sweet corn fritters for "brekkie," which is best enjoyed overlooking the ocean from the restaurant's patio.

 If you're craving comfort food, Little Ruby's breakfast BLT (pictured) features thick slices of crispy bacon, bright green lettuce, sweet tomatoes, and a fried egg sandwiched between slices of rustic bread.
-Late risers, take note: Breakfast is served until 4 p.m., so there's no need to rush out of bed (even though you might want to).
+Late risers, take note: Breakfast is served until 4 p.m., so there's no need to rush out of bed.

 Boasting a breezy patio, Neighbor is an ideal spot for soaking up the sun on a lovely Los Angeles morning.
 Serving up blueberry-topped buttermilk pancakes, savory croque monsieur, and bircher muesli with matcha and green apple until 3 p.m., it's hard to find a reason not to eat at this Venice restaurant.